Education and Social Work Menu

 All courses (online and on-campus), are paced, which means they have fixed start and end dates.
 Start dates are in September, January, and May, subject to availability and with some exceptions.
 Classes for on-campus courses are offered in the daytime and evenings, on weekends, and during the summer.

 The program's instructors are drawn from a range of academic fields, including educational leadership, Indigenous education, curriculum development and theory, inclusive and special education, and K-12 school counselling.

 The MEd has been designed for maximum choice by students — there are no streams, majors, minors, or specializations.
 In addition to completing the core courses, students select from elective courses.

-A recent exciting development has been the addition of elective courses where you can learn about Indigenous knowledge, learning, and research.
+Over the past few years we have added elective courses where you can learn about Indigenous knowledge, learning, and research.
 These Indigenous education special topics courses are found in the electives list below, under EDUC 5990.
 Watch our instructors talk about these courses here.

 The following list of courses and the three-year schedule of MEd courses is updated each June.
 We make every effort to adhere to the MEd courses schedule but retain the right to make adjustments to it, if necessary.